Cyborg-Network/cyborg-parachain/Local Testing.md

 ###### Worker Registration
 The Cyborg Worker Nodes register themselves, as we have seen in the Worker Node section.
 ###### Worker Removal
 To remove your node from the list of nodes, you can click the delete icon in the `Provide Compute` section.
+If you want to try that, you should do it at the end of the testing run, so that you don't have to repeat the registration step.

 #### Access Compute
 The Access Compute section provides UI for users that want to consume compute on the Cyborg Network.